SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Discord pulls the book from his stomach, showing it off to Pinkie.

-"No, no, no. It needs to be a gift from the heart.
-Something that you make and reminds her of you."
+"No, no, no. It needs to be a gift from the heart."
+Discord hesitantly reaches for the door handle on his chest, but Pinkie shrieks, "NO!
+I meant, it should be something you make, something that reminds her of you."

-Discord put the book back, and taps his chin, thinking.
-"What would I make?
-I've never made anything myself, I always just snap my fingers and stuff appears."
+Discord puts the book back, and taps his chin, thinking.
+"What should I make?
+I've never made anything myself, anyway.
+I always just snap my fingers and stuff appears."

 "I usually bake a cake, but you might want to think of something more permanent that she could use more than once."

 Discord thinks some more before snapping his fingers.
-A scarf appears in his hands that shared a striking resemblance to the draconequus holding it.
-"Ta-da, what do you think?"
+A scarf appears in his hands that shares a striking resemblance to the draconequus holding it.
+"Ta-da!
+What do you think?"

 Pinkie took the scarf and wrapped it around herself a few times.
 "This is really nice, but you should make a new one that's hoofmade."